Austin Work Injury Lawyers

 - Lack of guardrails

 The higher the fall, the greater the risk of severe injuries and death.

 Warehouses and distribution centers are rife with danger for workers.
 Injuries can be caused by:

-- Falling objects, which typically occurs because of improper stacking.
+- Falling objects, which typically occur because of improper stacking.
 Human error, negligence and unsafe working conditions can cause objects to fall and hit workers.
 Depending on the circumstances of the accident, the injuries can be severe.
-Concussions, cervical disc herniation, shoulder injuries and back injuries are commonly caused by falling objects.
+Concussions, cervical disc herniation, shoulder injuries, and back injuries are commonly caused by falling objects.